 Cream Butter and Sugar: Using a large bowl, beat softened butter with the granulated sugar until creamy.

-Add the Vanilla and Pecans: Mix in vanilla extract, then fold in chopped pecans.
+Add the vanilla and pecans: Stir the vanilla extract into the mixture, then gently fold in the chopped pecans.

 Bake the Cake

--Step into the warm oven for 25 minutes or until a toothpick will come out clean.
+-Heat the oven to warm and stir in 25 mins or until a toothpick comes out clean.

 Add the Marshmallows